malinfischer/phenoTS/README.md

 This package simplifies time-series analyses based on different types of phenology data.
 Various functions and scripts to download, process and analyze data from two entirely different data sets are provided: field records of the German National Meteorological Service's (DWD) observation network and raster remote sensing data (especially MODIS NDVI, but with generalized functions).

-### Idea
+### Background

 Vegetation phenology, the timing of periodic life cycle events like first flowering and leafing, provides important information for various disciplines and applications.
-Their temporal shifts, for example, is a simple yet widely acknowledged indicator for global warming and other environmental changes.
-It is also relevant to the timing of allergy seasons and cultural events, wildfires, pest outbreakd or invasive species distributions.
-The measurement of phenology shifts is commonly based on two entirely different yet potentially complimentary methods: in-situ observations and remote sensing.
+Temporal shifts, for example, are a simple yet widely acknowledged indicator for global warming and other environmental changes.
+They are also relevant amongst others to the timing of allergy seasons and cultural events, wildfires, pest outbreaks or invasive species distributions.
+The measurement of phenology shifts is commonly based on two entirely different yet potentially complimentary data acquisition methods: in-situ observations (= point data) and remote sensing (= raster data).
 Combining the strengths of both methodologies is a promising approach to improve plant phenology monitoring.

 Unfortunately, handling phenological data of different types and formats is often challenging and time-consuming.
-Thus, the goal of phenoTS is to simplify phenological time-series analyses using both types of data input: field observation (points) and remote sensing (raster) data.
+Thus, the goal of phenoTS is to simplify phenological time-series analyses using both of these types of data input.
+The methods provided focus on the handling of DWD field observation and MODIS NDVI satellite data, but are transferable to other data sets with few modifications as well.

 ### Installation and Getting Started